hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 identity="MyNode"
 ```

 Name for the node.
-If specified, it is the second part of the client ID provided by some Ethereum network explorers.
+If specified, it is the second section of the client ID provided by some Ethereum network explorers.
 For example, in the client ID `besu/MyNode/v1.3.4/linux-x86_64/oracle_openjdk-java-11`, the node name is `MyNode`.

+If a name is not specified, the name section is not included in the client ID.
+For example, `besu/v1.3.4/linux-x86_64/oracle_openjdk-java-11`.

 ### key-value-storage